AlexStory/renelle_docs/docs/modules/string.md

 #### index_of(string, substr)

-Returns the index of the firs instance of the substring `substr` in the given `string`, returns -1 if it isn't found.
+Returns the index of the first instance of the substring `substr` in the given `string`, returns -1 if it isn't found.

 #### example